jrandj/redhat/README.md

         at 11:30pm 6/30/15
         ```

-    * The commands to execute are defined in the terminal, press *Ctrl+d* when finished.
+    * The commands to execute are defined in the terminal, press *ctrl+d* when finished.
 The added job can be viewed with *at* and can be removed with the *-d* option.

     * A shell script can also be provided:
         ```shell